-#NPSADay supporting organizations are committed to raising awareness of the physician suicide epidemic and creating a culture of wellbeing that prioritizes reducing the burnout that can lead to it.
-Complete the form to be a supporting organization on September 17, 2021, and beyond.
+#NPSADay supporting organizations are committed to raising awarenes around physician suicide and creating a culture of wellbeing that prioritizes reducing the burnout that can lead to it.
+Complete the form to be a supporting organization on September 17, and beyond.